 What are the most common symptoms after a hysterectomy?

-It is also common to have some discomfort after surgery from the air that was pumped into your abdomen during surgery.
-To help with this, walk, drink plenty of liquids and make sure to take the stool softeners you received.
+It’s also common to have some discomfort after surgery from the air that was pumped into your abdomen during surgery.
+To help with this, walk, drink plenty of liquids and make sure to take the stool softeners

 When is it safe for me to drive?

 You may resume driving 2 weeks after surgery, as long as you are not taking pain medication that may make you drowsy.

 Do not place anything in your vagina or have vaginal intercourse for 8 weeks after your surgery.
 Some people will need to wait longer than 8 weeks, so speak with your doctor before resuming sexual intercourse.

 Yes, you can travel.
 If you are traveling by plane within a few weeks after your surgery, make sure you get up and walk every hour.
 Be sure to stretch your legs, drink plenty of liquids, and keep your feet elevated when possible.